 Stone Horse Expedition treks are supported by pack horses only, no vehicles.
 This enables us to reach remote and scenic campsites, way off the beaten track.
 We serve nutritious meals, and accommodate vegetarian, vegan, gluten free and other individual dietary needs.
 As members of Travelers Against Plastic (TAP), Stone Horse Expeditions are committed to reducing/avoiding single use plastic.
 Stone Horse treks start in our herd’s home valley, a bit over an hour drive from Ulaanbaatar city.
 In the Darkhid Valley, we have worked for over a decade with the local families on ecological restoration and watershed protection.
 Riding guests can experience a home stay with herders before setting out on the trek.
 They can also come for day riding in the area.

 If you have any further questions, feel free to contact Stone Horse Expeditions.

 Still here?
 Do want to hear more about horse riding in Mongolia?
-Then check out all the other amazing stories on our website about discovering Mongolia on horseback.
+Then check out all the other amazing stories on our website about discovering Mongolia by means of horseback riding.